-Al Salamah was ordered in 1998, by the German shipbuilding company HDW, in Kiel, Germany, but was finished at the Lürssen shipyard in Bremen.
+The yacht Al Salamah was ordered in 1998, by the German shipbuilding company HDW, in Kiel Germany.
+The motor yacht was finished at the Lürssen shipyard in Bremen.

 The project carried the name Mipos ” Mission possible”.
 The luxury yacht Al Salamah was built for Prince Sultan Al Saud.

-Al Salamah can accommodate 40 guests in 22 cabins and has a crew of 94, and can accommodate an additional staff of 56, totaling the total crew at 150.
-S
+Al Salamah can accommodate 40 guests in 22 cabins and has a crew of 94.
+And can accommodate an additional staff of 56, totaling the total crew at 150.

 The yacht even has a dedicated dressing room for artists.